IBM/infra-to-app-with-landing-zone/docs/part1/20-operator-access.md

 ![Floating IP](../images/part-1/20-floating-ip.png)

+4. Take note of the public Floating IP.
+This IP will be used in a subsequent step.
-4. In the [Security Groups for VPC](https://cloud.ibm.com/vpc-ext/network/securityGroups), click the one label _&lt;initials&gt;-management_
+5. In the [Security Groups for VPC](https://cloud.ibm.com/vpc-ext/network/securityGroups), click the one labelled _&lt;initials&gt;-management_
-5. Go to the Rules section and allow port 22 for inbound by clicking **Create** in the _Inbound rules_ section (Note: Security groups are stateful so you don’t need to add a corresponding outbound rule)
+6. Go to the Rules section and allow port 22 for inbound by clicking **Create** in the _Inbound rules_ section (Note: Security groups are stateful so you don’t need to add a corresponding outbound rule)

 ![Allow SSH in Security group](../images/part-1/20-ssh-sg.png)

-6. Click **Create**
+7. Click **Create**
-7. In the [Access control lists for VPC](https://cloud.ibm.com/vpc-ext/network/acl), click the one labeled _&lt;initials&gt;-management-acl_
+8. In the [Access control lists for VPC](https://cloud.ibm.com/vpc-ext/network/acl), click the one labeled _&lt;initials&gt;-management-acl_
-8. Create the following ACL inbound rule:
+9. Create the following ACL inbound rule:
    ![SSH ACL Inbound rule](../images/part-1/20-ssh-acl-inbound.png)
-9. Create the folloiwng ACL outbound rule:
+10. Create the folloiwng ACL outbound rule:
    ![SSH ACL Outbound rule](../images/part-1/20-ssh-acl-outbound.png)
-10. You will now be able to access the Floating IP address that you provisioned in a prior step.
+11. You will now be able to access the 'jump-box' through the public Floating IP address that you provisioned in a prior step.
 On your workstation, issue the following command from a terminal\
-    `ssh -i key root@<Floating IP of Virtual server instance>`
+    `ssh -i ./lab-key root@<Floating IP of Virtual server instance>`